albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 .center[![Center-aligned image](assets/images/Test Pyramid.png)]

-TODO: See alternatives for compilers for languages that do not use one, such as Php or Javascript
+TODO: Add alternatives for compilers, such as linting, for languages that do not use one, such as PHP or JavaScript

 ---